 We have experience in supporting children with epilepsy, diabetes, asthma, downs syndrome, autism, speech and language difficulties, food allergies.
 All staff completed relevant training to give support to these children.

 Specialist services and expertise accessed by our setting

 We work closely with other professionals, we seek advice and support from our area senco and put in place the recommendations given to us.

-The children’s centre and health visitors’ clinic is held twice a month within Longmeads House therefore giving us close contact with them.
+The children’s centre and health visitors’ clinic is held twice a month at the library.

 We plan visits from our professional such as speech and language therapists and specialist teachers who visit to observe the child in our setting.

-Reports and plans from other professionals we include into our planning to support the child.
+Reports and plans from other professionals are included into our planning to support the child.

 We always obtain parent consent before sharing information and any observations carried out by other professionals.